 Collaboration with NGIs

-In the initial months, effort was devoted to setting up the basic communication channels, including the inspire-na2-dissemination mailing list and the NA2.2 pages on the EGI Wiki site.
+In the initial months, effort was devoted to setting up the basic communication channels with NGIs in the EGI-InSPIRE project, including the inspire-na2-dissemination mailing list and the NA2.2 pages on the EGI Wiki site.

 TNA2.2 established communication with the NGI contacts at a face-to-face NGI dissemination meeting at EGITF2010, attended by around 20 people.
 The session aimed to establish ways to work together effectively and to share ideas for promoting EGI-InSPIRE in the different regions.
 The meeting introduced the NA2.2 wiki pages as a key mechanism for facilitating this process, and the content of this area has been developed during the course of the year.
 The full list of contacts is now available at https://wiki.egi.eu/wiki/TNA2.2_Dissemination#Team